attorneys, now proudly fighting

 * Required Field

-If you sustain an injury at work, you will likely be able to recover workers’ compensation benefits to pay for your medical bills and a major portion of your lost wages.
-However, what happens if your employer starts to get antsy and tries to get you to come back to work?
-What if they demand that you come back to work?
+Can my boss force me to work following an injury?
+If you sustain an injury at work, you should be able to recover workers’ compensation benefits for medical bills and lost wages.
+However, what happens if your employer pressures you to come back before you are ready?
+Here, we discuss your rights regarding returning to work after an injury and whether a supervisor can legally demand your return in Arizona.

 If you sustain an on-the-job injury in Arizona, your employer does not have the authority to force you to return to work before a doctor releases you to do so.
 Any employer or supervisor who harasses or threatens an injured worker will likely find themselves in violation of Arizona’s workers’ compensation laws.